amalshehu/turbo-server-client/README.md

 # turbo-server-client

-Mocking API responses using a web client
+Testing REST API endpoint responses using a web client.